 Online sales of special products

-Traditionally a wide range and large number of products has been considered as the competitive strength of a store.
-From logistic point of view, this has always been a problem, as it leads to large stocks, and to threat of obsolescence of products.
-Consequently, volume products is the strong point of traditional stores.
+Traditionally a wide range and large number of products has been considered as the competitive strength of stores.
+From logistic viewpoint, this has always been a problem, as it leads to large stocks, and to threat of obsolescence of products.
+Consequently, volume products are the strong point of traditional stores.
 However, with centralized stocks, online store can provide very special products to wide markets with reasonable costs.
-These are called “longtail” products where volumes are low, but customers can be served beyond a wide area.
+These are called “long-tail” products where volumes are low, but customers can be served over a wide area.

 Figure 1 describes the differences between the mass of the products and long tail products.